Do text-free diffusion models learn discriminative visual representations?: Experiments

 \subsection{Main Results: ImageNet Classification}

 First, we show the linear probing performance of diffusion in Table~\ref{tab:baselines}.
-For guided diffusion with linear head (GD), we use a $2\times2$ adaptive average pooling to reduce the spatial dimension.
+For guided diffusion with linear head (GD), we use a $2{\times}2$ adaptive average pooling to reduce the spatial dimension.
 As a baseline, we compare to the pre-trained guided diffusion classifier (used for classfier-guidance~\cite{dhariwal2021diffusion}), since it uses the same U-Net Encoder.
 We also offer a comparison to other unified models: BigBiGAN~\cite{donahue2019large} and MAGE~\cite{li2022mage} as well as self-supervised models like SimCLR~\cite{chen2020simple} and SwAV~\cite{caron2020unsupervised}.
 GD outperforms BigBiGAN in terms of both generation and classification, especially when BigBiGAN is forced to handle the higher resolution, $256{\times}256$ images.
 Hence, diffusion models beat GANs for image classification (and generation).
-This is not yet state-of-the-art compared to classification-only models, with a gap of over $10\%$ top-1 accuracy, or compared to the powerful unified MAGE model.
+This is not yet comparable to classification-only models or the powerful unified MAGE model, with a gap of over $10\%$ top-1 accuracy.

 As described previously, we propose several approaches to deal with the large spatial and channel dimensions of U-Net representations as well as to fuse features from various blocks.
 For these proposals, we use settings selected via the ablations described in Section~\ref{subsec:ablations}.
 In Table~\ref{tab:baselines}, we try the best-performing Attention head on ImageNet-1k and find it significantly outperforms linear probe.
 This suggests the classification head is an important mechanism for extracting useful representations from diffusion models, and it could be extended to other generative models.
 Similarly, using better feature fusion mechanisms like DifFormer and DifFeed, with frozen backbones, can lead to significant improvement in performance to the level that it is comparable to MAGE, while better than SimCLR and SwAV (see Table~\ref{tab:baselines}).
 Compared to our light-weight aggregation strategies trained on top of fixed pretrained GD backbone, MAGE is a resource-heavy pipeline that first trains a VQGAN (or uses a pre-trained VQGAN tokenizer), then learns masked token modeling (which requires 4 days on 32 NVIDIA V100 GPUs), and then does downstream training.

-\subsubsection{Ablations}
+\subsubsection{Ablations.}